-The Port also provides post-employment health care benefits for retired employees.
-These benefits cover retired employees ages 60 to 69.
-The Port also has a trust for the post-employment defined benefit plan.
+The Port also provides post-employment health care benefits for retired employees through a fully funded trust.
+This post-employment defined benefit plan provides medical coverage to eligible retired employees ages 60 to 69.

 The Port also participates in the Washington Department of Retirement Systems (the Plan), under cost-sharing multiple-employer defined benefit public employee retirement plans.
 This plan covers substantially all of the Port's full-time and qualifying part-time employees.
 The Port's contribution rates are determined by the Plan each year and are based on covered payroll of the qualifying participants.